-Here’s a blog that documents what I’m learning about knowledge graphs & LLMs.
+Welcome.
+This blog documents what I’m learning about knowledge graphs & LLMs.
+It’s also the seed of an AI+knowledge graph project that I believe could transform education.

 I have specific interests & objectives re: AI.

-I’ve been very skeptical of many of the claims being made about the nature of AI tools and their relationship to human consciousness (& I often write about these topics on LinkedIn)—but that doesn’t mean that many of these AI tools aren’t promising.
+I’ve been skeptical of many of the claims being made about the nature of AI tools and their relationship to human consciousness (& I sometimes write about these topics on LinkedIn)—but that doesn’t mean that many of these AI tools aren’t promising—indeed, thrilling.

-I’m not a great coder; mostly just a technical writer starting from some beginner-level Python & JS.
-I’ll share my code snippets here from the various mostly Python-based AI/ML projects I’m working on—but be warned, things are gonna get messy.
+I’ll share my code snippets here from the various mostly Python-based AI/ML projects I’m working on—be warned, things might get messy.
 I do try to annotate my code carefully to make sure I know what’s happening where.
 I also type out all code snippets myself when working through books, rather than copying & pasting—if you’re following along at home, I encourage you do to this too, along with annotating as you go.
 These practices, recommended by Zed Shaw, have helped me greatly in learning what little I know.

 To join in the fun, see what I’m currently up to, and get some sense of where I’m heading next, check out the roadmap.